shuyanglin61/probability-and-inference-portfolio-shuyang-lin/02-monte-carlo-error/writeup.md

 ![](writeup_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

 It shares the same trend with chart 1 we previously discussed.
-However, we could see that **the less the p, the lower the relative error**.
+However, we could see that **the less the p, the higher the relative error**.
 We may assume that a small value of p will make it easier to **“shake”**, I mean, differentiating from the actual value.